 My research interest are in applied microeconomics economics and rigorous evaluation based on econometric theory.
 My current research studies the bi-directional relationship between poverty and mental health.
 In addition, I am interested in the dynamics of poverty and the interaction of psychology, decision-making, and poverty traps.

-I am interested in collaboration on all sorts of topics in development, behavioral economics, applied econometrics, health, and labor.
+I am interested in collaboration on different topics in on poverty; behavioral and experimental economics; applied econometrics; urban, health, and labor economics.
 Feel free to contact me!

 Job Market Paper

 Income, Psychological Well-being, and the Dynamics of Poverty